 - the name and address of the injured person,

-- the date on which the injury was sustained,
+- the date of the injury or when the injury was sustained,

-- the name and address of the health care professional or health care provider, and
+- the name and address of the healthcare professionals or health care provider, and

 - the name of the party who was allegedly negligent and would be liable to make compensation to the injured person.
 770 ILCS 23/10(b).